 {365}

 is nothing of this.
 The Church is called on high.
 The word presents the coming of Jesus as the hope of the Church, and teaches the Church always to expect Him.
-The thought of the long duration was that of the *unfaithful servant,* &#8220;My lord delayeth his coming&#8221;; this is what causes him to unite with the world and to usurp authority over the other servants.
+The thought of the long duration was that of the *unfaithful servant*, "My lord delayeth his coming"; this is what causes him to unite with the world and to usurp authority over the other servants.
 The idea on which all your system, all your arguments, are founded, is a guilty one.
-The Bridegroom has, in truth, delayed His coming; the *wise* and foolish virgins have surely slept.
+The Bridegroom has, in truth, delayed His coming; the wise and foolish virgins have surely slept.
 Perhaps you think that they have done well to sleep.

 It has been said to me, in order to shew that the Church had not failed, that there was no occasion to blame them for sleeping.
 Perhaps you think that the mystery of iniquity has worked without the Church having failed, that all forsook Paul, that all sought their own interests, without its having been sin.
-I have already said, sir, that I have no pretension to make you fed anything whatever with regard to this.
+I have already said, sir, that I have no pretension to make you feel anything whatever with regard to this.
 But here is what is certain.
 Such has been the conduct of the Church.
 The word of God does not speak of a long future for the Church, but of the unfaithfulness of the servant who expected it.
 The organization established by the apostle did not last more than thirty years after his death.
 He foresaw and predicted the general ruin of his work as a testimony set up on the earth; he even felt it before his death.
 I leave it for you and everyone to say if there has been sin in what has taken place.

-In your second article you give the following expression to the views which you combat. &#8220;What was practised by the apostle cannot be carried on by simple Christians.&#8221; Then there is a long series of declamation and rhetoric upon it, the clatter of which seeks to hide weakness.
+In your second article you give the following expression to the views which you combat.
+"What was practised by the apostle cannot be carried on by simple Christians."
+Then there is a long series of declamation and rhetoric upon it, the clatter of which seeks to hide weakness.
 You waste your trouble on any reasonable person.
 Marriage was practised by the apostles, as were charity, preaching, and manual labour.
 The question is entirely a different one.
 You have yourself in principle made the distinction in the apostolic work which every sensible man must make; but you have not known how to allow it in your rhetoric.
 You have distinguished between what the apostles did according to their apostolical authority and what they did as any other Christian, common to all by the grace of God.
 The question for us is to know whether the choice and nomination of elders was not a part of what they did in virtue of their apostolical office.
 It is really a want of common sense to say that our not being able to imitate them, destroys